 But the restroom goes even further, using rainwater to flush the toilet.
 Local architecture students created the system, which uses gutters to collect the water and plant roots to filter the rainwater.
 A holding tank keeps the filtered water ready until someone flushes.

-The name of this Boston restaurant is memorable enough, but the bathrooms push this establishment over the edge.
-The restroom features “The Far Side” comic strips plastered all over the walls, giving you some funny reading material while you dry your hands.
+Though the name and menu of this Boston restaurant are memorable enough, the bathrooms push this establishment over the edge.
+The restroom features “The Far Side” comic strips plastered all over the walls and ceiling, giving you some funny reading material while you dry your hands.

 Nashville offers plenty of sights and sounds, but the men’s restroom in the Oak Bar at the Hermitage Hotel is a fun side stop while you’re in town.
 The art deco bathroom has been around for some time, and due to popular demand, the hotel decided to preserve the restroom in its original condition.

 When you walk into the restroom, you notice the bold green and black color scheme.
-The wall tiles create green stripes on a black background.
-Lime green fixtures add to the unique color scheme.
-A two-chair shoeshine station adds to the historic ambiance of the restroom.
-Many politicians and business people sat in those shoeshine chairs making deals back in the day.
-The bathroom is so well known that even women want to sneak a peek, with permission from the hotel security guard, of course.
+The wall tiles create green stripes on a black background, and lime green fixtures add to the unique palette.
+Part of the history of the room includes a two-chair shoeshine station, where many politicians and business people sat making deals back in the day.
+The bathroom is so well known that even women want to sneak a peek — with permission from the hotel security guard, of course.